Marie Louise de La Tour d'Auvergne: Life in Poland

 Because of their differing financial interests, the marriage of Louise's parents completely broke down.
-Charles Godefroy offered to give Charlotte her dowry back if she promised never to return to France.
+Charles Godefroy offered to give back Charlotte's dowry if she promised never to return to France.
 He asked his envoy to tell Louise how much he loved and missed her.
-She herself took her father's side, and her relationship with her mother was contentious.
-Charlotte said that Louise "was so sullen and so ill-bred that she brought [Charlotte] shame", complaining that "I do all that I can to show her my maternal tenderness and I believe few mothers do as much [as I do]".
-She believed that her husband's agents "inspired distrust and disobedience" in Louise towards her.
+She herself took her father's side and her relationship with her mother was contentious.
+Charlotte said that Louise was “so sullen and so ill-bred that she brought [Charlotte] shame”, complaining that “I do all that I can to show her my maternal tenderness and I believe few mothers do as much [as I do]”.
+She believed that her husband's agents “inspired distrust and disobedience” in Louise towards her.

-In April 1737, Charles Godefroy suggested to Sobieski that Louise should marry one of her maternal cousins, the Stuart princes.
-Soon, he instructed his wife to send Louise back to France.
-Sobieski, however, was negotiating her marriage with Polish nobles and feared humiliation.
-He had also grown to genuinely love his granddaughter.
-He and Charlotte wanted to marry Louise to the wealthy Jan Klemens Branicki, whom they hoped could become king of Poland.
-Twelve-year-old Louise was instructed by her father's agent to "obey [her father] like God" and to say "no" in any marriage ceremony, unless "she had seen an order from the hand" of Charles Godefroy.
+In April 1737, Charles Godefroy suggested to Sobieski that Louise should marry one of her maternal cousins, the Stuart princes, and instructed his wife to send Louise to France.
+Sobieski, however, was still negotiating her marriage with Polish nobles and feared humiliation.
+One candidate was 90-year-old Prince Janusz-Antoni Wiśniowiecki, castellan of Kraków, whose suit Charlotte rejected as he was known for his “debauched” lifestyle.
+This suggests that Charlotte was trying to spare Louise her own fate of being married to a drunk and adulterous man.
+Among many other Polish nobles, the most likely suitor was Jan Klemens Branicki, aged 48, one of the most powerful and richest magnates of the country, whom Sobieski and Charlotte hoped would become king.
+Twelve-year-old Louise was instructed by her father's agent to “obey [her father] like God” and to say “no” in any marriage ceremony, unless “she had seen an order from the hand” of Charles Godefroy.
+She was also told “how dear she was” to Charles Godefroy and how many tears he shed for her.
 She was surrounded by violent fights between her father, mother, and grandfather over her, which probably traumatised her for life.